piyushk96/lld-patterns/README.md

 # LLD Patterns

-LLD Patterns and Examples in TypeScript
+LLD Patterns and Examples in TypeScript and Java